 Security Mode.
-Select the level of WEP encryption you want to use, 64 Bit Keys (10 Hex chars) or 128 Bit Keys (26 Hex chars).
+To use WPA, select Pre-Shared Key.
+To use WEP, select the level of WEP encryption you want to use, 64 Bit Keys (10 Hex chars) or 128 Bit Keys (26 Hex chars).
+Then proceed to the instructions for your security method.